emcuttsy/personal-website/content/writing/_index.md

 title: Writing
 description: |

   When I'm not in the lab, I'm often writing about science.
-I have words in *Massive Science*, *Caltech News*, *The California Tech*, *Caltech Magazine*, *The Big T*, and *Caltech Letters*, and am actively looking to freelance for more outlets.
+I have words in *Science News*, *Massive Science*, *Caltech News*, *The California Tech*, and more.

 author: "Elise Cutts"
 show_post_thumbnail: true*